 There are two situations where I feel it is a good idea to have a place of lodging booked in advance.
 If you are arriving in a mega city or a big city in general, it is a good idea to have something reserved.
 Also, if you are arriving somewhere at night, I would have something booked ahead of time.

 ● Avoid restaurants in tourist zones.
 Often it doesn’t take more than walking a few blocks to find comparable and more authentic food for considerably less of your hard-earned dinero.
-NOTE: If you are a person who works anywhere from your laptop, you may want to hang out in a café and connect.
-In that case it can be worth splurging a little on food for a more ergonomically friendly laptop experience.
+NOTE: If you are a person who works anywhere from your laptop, you may like to hang out in cafés and connect.
+In that case it can be worth splurging a little more than usual on food and drink if necessary, for a more ergonomically-friendly laptop experience.

 ● Read as much as you can about a country.
 While in Colombia for the second time, I read that all bus tickets are negotiable.
 After that I almost always saved around 25% off the asking price.
 I usually find whatever the cheapest travel book is and download it to my Kindle.
 Or if you have a Kindle Unlimited subscription, that is a great way to find books too.
 I go with any book I find, whether it is an independent source, Lonely Planet, Rough Guides, or Moon Guides, etc. These books provide quick and useful information about the place you are.
 A novel or non-fiction set in the country is a great way to get insight too.
 While in Nicaragua, I read a fascinating book called: The Country Under My Skin by Gioconda Belli.
 The book provided copious knowledge and history that I had not known about Nicaragua.